cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 False && _ = False
 ```

-Notice how this definition of `(&&)` does not pattern-match on its second argument.
-Moreover, if the first argument is `False`, the second argument is entirely ignored.
-Since `(&&)` does not pattern-match on its second argument at all, it is short-circuiting in exactly the same way as the `&&` operator in Java or C++.
+Notice how this definition of `(&&)` does not pattern-match on its second
+argument.
+In fact, if the first argument is `False`, the second argument is
+entirely ignored.
+Since `(&&)` does not pattern-match on its second argument at
+all, it is short-circuiting in exactly the same way as the `&&` operator in
+Java or C++.

 Notice that `(&&)` also could have been defined like this: